-The days where homelessness was confined to sleeping rough on a park bench are gone, though that still is a glaring reality for many in other parts of the country.
+The days where homelessness was confined to sleeping rough on a park bench are long gone.
 The term homeless has evolved to take on a new meaning in this post-recession world.
 A society that has been brought to its knees in recent years struggles as bank debt mounts and bailouts suffocate.

 The amount of people living on or below the poverty line increases with every passing day, so much so that one in four children are now considered impoverished.
 Unicef’s 2014 report exposed the raw underbelly of Europe’s bullyboy tactics and Ireland’s own weak admission at the school gate.
 That’s 28% of Irish children made destitute, a statistic that is neither justifiable nor rational.

 Though sleeping rough on the streets of Limerick has all but disappeared, it has been replaced by an insidious cycle of drug use and poverty.
-The cause of homelessness if of course multi-faceted, though certainly drug abuse can be a major contributing factor.
+The cause of homelessness is multi-faceted, though certainly drug abuse can be a major contributing factor.

-The SVP drop in centre offers a range of services, including a soup kitchen, laundry and shower facilities and counselling.
+The SVP drop in centre offers a range of services, including a soup kitchen, laundry and shower facilities, and counseling.
 They will also refer service users with drug and alcohol addiction to other organisations such as the Ana Liffey Project.

-Addiction is of course incredibly pervasive by nature and often attention to the users basic needs fall by the wayside.
-Where addiction treatment is concerned relapse can often be expected though this is not the measure of failure, it is the nature of addiction.
+Addiction is incredibly pervasive by nature and often attention to the user’s basic needs fall by the wayside.
+Where addiction treatment is concerned, relapse can often be expected, though this is not the measure of failure-it is the nature of addiction.

 ’’People living in isolation who take psychotropic substances often experience a decrease in self-confidence when interacting with their peers.
 This in turn arrests their emotional and psychological development and for some people leaves them unable to meet their own basic needs.
 These needs become chronic and unless serious intervention is procured, addiction happens,’’ Tom Flynn said.

-‘’In my opinion benzo’s are more difficult than Heroin to get clean from, because at least with Heroin you can detox, two weeks of hell but at least it’s over, with Benzo’s, people who try detoxing have very serious fits, many of our clients are poly drug users, so if we can get them down to one drug we’ve been successful’’, commented Team leader Rachel Conway.
-The team constantly ask how they can make life more stable for the drug users before they can try to reduce drug use.
+“In my opinion Benzo’s are more difficult than Heroin to get clean from, because at least with Heroin you can detox, two weeks of hell but at least it’s over.
+With Benzo’s, people who try detoxing have very serious fits.

-‘’If your basic needs aren’t being met it’s incredibly difficult to stay off drugs, the measure of our success is in helping drug users meet and manage their own goals, we will do our best and meet them where they are at,’’ Rachel Conway added.
+‘’If your basic needs aren’t being met it’s incredibly difficult to stay off drugs, the measure of our success is in helping drug users meet and manage their own goals.
+We will do our best to help them by meeting them where they are at,’’ Rachel Conway added.